The story of Matt Pirrello (MBA ’21) is one of guts, strength and perseverance.

 Because he surpassed his classmates, Pirrello was given the privilege to be the first of his unit to jump during a flight in 2010.
 He earned a perfect score.
 He couldn’t wait for his next shot, but high winds delayed his second jump.

 When he finally took the leap from 4,500 feet in the air, things went awry.
 The high winds swept Pirrello off course and slammed him into a windsock while traveling at 80 miles per hour.
 His right leg was severed, his left leg broken and a shoulder bicep was torn.

 But he was alive.

-Despite a yearlong recovery that included learning to walk and run with a prosthetic leg, Pirrello stayed determined to complete the ROTC program and earn an Air Force commission.
+Despite a yearlong recovery that included learning to walk and run with a prosthetic leg, Pirrello stayed determined to complete the ROTC program and return to service.

 “I wanted to find my way to serve,” Pirrello says.
 “And knew that path would be different now.”

 He wanted to fulfill his dream of being a pilot, but the loss of his leg mid-thigh made flying significantly more challenging.
 His determination was evident throughout his recovery and beyond.

 “Matt is unstoppable,” as Lt.
 Col. Alejandro Cantu, commander of the Air Force ROTC detachment at Ohio University, told The Columbus Dispatch.
 “He’s everything we’re looking for in the Air Force to serve this great country of ours.”